nandolabs/django-s3-image-upload/README.md

 * API documentation via Swagger / OpenAPI at `/api/docs/` for easy integration. ([GitHub][1])
 * Full test coverage (pytest + pytest-django) to ensure reliability. ([GitHub][1])

-## Why this matters for clients on Upwork
+## Why This Matters for Your Project

 * **Time-to-market:** You get a production-ready, secure image upload backend without needing to design or build storage logic from scratch.
 * **Scalability:** With S3 integration and database-backed metadata, the system is ready to handle growth — from small prototypes to large user bases.